saucelabs/sauce-docs/docs/error-reporting/platform-integrations/unreal/setup.md

 </TabItem>
 <TabItem value="macos">

-To integrate error reporting in your Unreal Engine apps and games for macOS, see the [PLCrashReporter](https://support.backtrace.io/hc/en-us/articles/360040105092).
+To integrate error reporting in your Unreal Engine apps and games for macOS, see [PLCrashReporter](https://support.backtrace.io/hc/en-us/articles/360040105092).

 </TabItem>
 <TabItem value="linux">